erikyao/erikyao.github.io/_posts/2025-02-10-llsc-lasr-memory-consistency-and-cache-coherence.md

 按 [A Primer on Memory Consistency and Cache Coherence](https://pages.cs.wisc.edu/~markhill/papers/primer2020_2nd_edition.pdf) 的定义:

 **Definition:** A memory consistency model supports "SC for DRF programs" if all executions of all DRF programs are SC executions.
-(This support usually requires some special actions for synchronization operations.)
+(This support usually requires some special actions for synchronization operations.) $\blacksquare$

 可以这样理解：